Editor at The Life of the Baseball Wife

 As a wife, I had no idea how to handle this at all.
 Nowadays, I know my husband much better than I knew him back then, and how I handle these things is way different than I used to.
 I was insecure, and trying to figure out marriage, and I didn't understand why on earth my husband wouldn't want to talk to me when he got home, and why he was acting so mean.
 I hated baseball for what it was doing to us, and I hated that it seemed that a lot of the same people who said I positively effected his career in 06 were saying I was negatively effecting it in 07.

 It was a hard season.
-I think making it through that season made us stronger, but it was a long tough road, and I wouldn't wish it on any other couple.
-He slumped for most of that season, and it was hard to see, and hard to deal with.
+I think making it through that season made us stronger, but it was a long tough road.
 Baseball isn't all fun all the time.
 It's ups and downs, and it's hard, but it's worth it.
 While that was a tough year, it was probably the toughest we'll have to go through.
 If you aren't faced with challenges, both on and off the field, you'll never become stronger.